-Check out this Registration Guide for helpful resources and information on registering for classes.
+Check out the Spring & Summer 2016 Registration Guide or the Fall 2016 Registration Guide for helpful resources and information on registering for classes.
 All degree-seeking students are encouraged to meet with their academic Advisor prior to making course selections.

 For important registration dates, visit the Academic Calendar.